 A book of images in the exhibition, alongside an overview of ground-breaking work in the field of children’s play, sought to raise awareness of its importance and to focus attention on how conditions for children in the UK can be improved.
 Disseminated to key policy makers, experts and each of the UK’s 433 local councils, the book was also available to purchase from the Museum shop.
 A symposium held on 20 March explored the issue of spaces for play, looking at real and imagined barriers to play in our cities today.

-A limited-edition print created exclusively for this exhibition, is available to purchase from the Museum Shop.
+An exhibition catalogue and limited-edition print, created exclusively for this exhibition, is available to purchase from the Museum Shop.

 Brilliant ★★★★